 An arm lift, or brachioplasty, is a procedure designed to contour the upper arm region.
 When fat accumulates in the upper arm, the skin can stretch and loosen—often causing a loss of shape or a hanging arm appearance.
 Brachioplasty can remove excess skin and fat that may be compromising a sculpted look in the arms, as well as circumferentially tighten the underlying supportive tissue.
 Board-certified plastic surgeon David Bottger, MD performs arm lift surgery at his Philadelphia practice, and can personalize the procedure to restore definition and shape to the arms.

 Who is a Candidate for Arm Lift Surgery?

 The best results from an arm lift are seen in patients who are at a healthy weight and simply seeking to tighten their arm shape.
 In addition, arm lift patients should:

 - Wish to improve skin laxity or excess skin in the upper arm

-- Patients in good health with realistic expectations.
+- Be in good health with realistic expectations about the procedure

-- Patients willing to accept the resultant scar in the medial arm region.
+- Be willing to accept the resulting scar in the medial arm region

-If you are in the Philadelphia, Bryn Mawr, Pennsylvania, or West Chester area, and would like to know more about the arm lift procedure, please contact brachioplasty surgeon David A. Bottger, MD.
+If you are in the Philadelphia, Bryn Mawr, Pennsylvania, or West Chester areas and would like to know more about the arm lift procedure, please contact our brachioplasty surgeon today.